Heat Pump FAQs

 As part of your home assessment, we'll check your eligibility for a government grant.
 In England, Wales and Scotland most households are eligible for a £7,500 grant when installing an air-to-water heat pump.
 You can find out more about the Boiler Upgrade Scheme on the government website.

-We then have finance options available, or you can pay the balance by debit or credit card.
+We then have flexible finance options available, or you can pay the balance by debit or credit card.

 It gets really cold where I live, will a heat pump work?